tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 As this is the first time we are running the tool, we will need to enter a process name for the migration and for this I will enter “ale3” and then a new pass key which can be max of 10 characters.
 You will need to keep this pass key in a safe place as from here onwards you will need it to connect to the tool.
 You will also have to acquire a trial or yearly subscription license key from the vendor.

-Note: Trail version max total tablespaces size is restricted to 100GB.
+Note: Trial version max total tablespaces size is restricted to 100GB.

 <img title="" src="images/Selection_137.png" />